 Comes with comfortable seating material and armrests that let users stay seated for longer.
-Built-in speakers coupled with sound-based vibration creates an immersive experience.
-Folding feature allows for easy movement and storage.
+Built-in speakers coupled with sound-based vibration create an immersive experience.
+The folding feature allows for easy movement and storage.

 No Bluetooth support.

 A simple and comfortable folding seat that is easy to clean, versatile, and portable.

 Portable and light with a folding feature for easy storage.
 The comfortable cushion material allows users to sit for longer.
 Suitable for adults and children.
 Material is easy to clean.
 Backrest is sturdy and promotes good posture.

 Just because you're on the floor doesn't mean you don't need a solid base; let this chair help.